 - Attendance data monitored for all pupils weekly alongside the Educational Welfare Officer (Local Authority). - Monitoring of logs and/or Red Cards.
-These are recorded by the class teacher / lunchtime supervisor on Scholar Pack/CPOMS.
-From this data we are able to identify trends and address any concerns.

-- Incident logs, via CPOMS, are also used to record any behaviour that is unacceptable and how it was dealt with, such as Fix Term Exclusion. - Report cards or individual behaviour systems used are recorded and uploaded (to schlolarpack/CPOMS). - Incidents of searches, screening or confiscation. - Incidents of positive handling. - Removal from classroom. - Audits and surveys completed through the 'getting it right' pathway (environmental checklists, Antededent, behaviour and Consequence (ABC) charts).
+These are recorded by the class teacher / lunchtime supervisor on CPOMS.
+From this data we are able to identify trends and address any concerns. - Incident logs, via CPOMS, are also used to record any behaviour that is unacceptable and how it was dealt with, such as Fixed Term Exclusions. - Report cards or individual behaviour systems used are recorded and uploaded (to schlolarpack/CPOMS). - Incidents of searches, screening or confiscation. - Incidents of positive handling. - Removal from the classroom. - Audits and surveys completed through the 'Getting It Right' pathway (e.g. environmental checklists, Antecedent, Behaviour and Consequence (ABC) charts).